 Arithmetic Operation Symbol Description Absolute Value ABS Returns numerical value of operand without regard to its sign.
 Inverse Sine ARCSIN Computes angle (in Radians) where sine equals the operand.
 Inverse Cosine ARCCOS Computes angle (in Radians) where cosine equals the operand.
 Inverse Tangent ARCTAN Computes angle (in Radians) where Tangent equals the operand.
 Round Up CEIL Returns the smallest integer that is not less than the operand.
 Cosine cos Computes trigonometric cosine of angle expressed in Radians.
 Exponentiation Computes value of base operand raised to the power of exponent operand.
 Ex: V5 V6 where V5=base and V6=exponent Exponential EXP Computes value of Natural Log (base e) raised to the power expressed by the operand.
 Ex: EXP(V5) Round Down FLOOR Returns the largest integer that is not greater than the operand.
 Fractional FRAC Returns the fractional part of a Real number.
 Modulo MOD Returns remainder following division.
 Logarithm LOG Computes base 10 logarithm of the operand >= 0.
-Ex: LOG(V5) Natural Log LN Computes inverse exponential (EXP) of operand >= 0.
-Ex: LN(V5) Round und ROUND Returns integer closest to the operand value.
+Ex: LOG(V5) Natural Log Natural Log LN Computes inverse exponential (EXP) of operand >= 0.
+Ex: Round ROUND Returns integer closest to the operand value.
 Sine SIN Computes trigonometric sine of angle expressed in Radians.
-Square Root quare Root SQRT Computes square root of operand.
-Tangent TAN Computes trigonometric tangent of angle expressed in Radia Computes trigonometric tangent of angle expressed in Radians.
-Truncate TRUNC Returns the in Returns the integer portion of the operand.
+Square Root SQRT Computes square root of operand.
+Tangent TAN Com Computes trigonometric tangent of angle expressed in Radians.
+Truncate TRUNC Returns the integer portion of the operand.
 Addition + Computes sum of two operands.
-Computes sum of two operands.
 Assignment := Modifies the value of specified variable.
 Bitwise AND & Computes value based on Logical AND of corresponding bits in each operand.
-Bitwise OR 1 Computes value based on Logical OR of corresponding bits in each operand.
+Bitwise OR I Computes value based on Logical OR of corresponding bits in each operand.
 Bitwise XOR ۸ Computes value based on Logical Exclusive OR of corresponding bits in each operand.
 Multiplication Computes product of two operands.
 Shift Left << Result of each arithmetic bit shift is equivalent to multiplying by 2.
 Shift Right >> Arithmetic Shift Right where sign of integer is preserved.
 Result of each bit shift is equivalent to dividing by 2.
 Any remainder is rounded toward negative infinity.
+Result of each bit shift is equivalent to dividing by 2.
 Subtraction - Computes difference.
 Unary Negation - Produces the negative of its operand.

-Logical Operation Symbol Description Logical AND AND Returns TRUE (1) if both operands are TRUE (non-zero)l Otherwise it returns FALSE (0) Logical NOT NOT Returns FALSE (0) if operand is TRUE (non-zero).
-Otherwise it returns TRUE (0) Logical OR OR Returns TRUE (1) if either operand is TRUE (non-zero).
+Logical Operation Symbol Description Logical AND AND Returns TRUE (1) if both operands are TRUE (non-zero)I Otherwise it returns FALSE (0) Logical NOT NOT Returns FALSE (0) if operand is TRUE (non-zero).
+Otherwise it returns TRUE (0) - Returns TRUE (1) if either operand is TRUE (non-zero).
 Otherwise FALSE (0).
 Equal = Returns TRUE (1) if both operands are equal; otherwise FALSE (0).
-Greater Than > Returns TRUE (1) if operands are not equal; otherwise FALSE Returns TRUE (1) if operands are not equal; otherwise FALSE (0).
-Greater Than or Equal >= Returns TRUE (1) if first operand is less than the second.
+Greater Than > Returns TRUE (1) if operands are not equal; otherwise FALSE (0).
+Returns TRUE (1) if first operand is less than the second.
 Otherwise it returns FALSE (0).
 Less Than < Returns TRUE (1) if first operand is less than or equal to the second.
 Otherwise it returns FALSE (0).
-Less Than or Equal <= Returns TRUE (1) if first operand is greater than the second; Otherwise it returns FALSE (0).
-Not Equal <> Returns TRUE (1) if operands are not equal.
+Less Than or Fequal Returns TRUE (1) if first operand is greater than the second; Otherwise it returns FALSE (0).
+Returns TRUE (1) if first operand is greater than the second; Otherwise it returns FALSE (0).
+Not Equal \$ Returns TRUE (1) if operands are not equal.
 Otherwise it returns FALSE (0).